bzminer/bzminer/README.md

   -i INT                      Set mining intensity (0 - 64).
 0 = auto.
 Higher means more gpu spends more time hashing.
 Default is 0.
   --i1 INT                    Set mining intensity (0 - 64).
 0 = auto.
 Higher means more gpu spends more time hashing.
 Default is 0.
   --i2 INT                    Set mining intensity for second algo (dual mine) (0 - 64).
 0 = auto.
 Higher means more gpu spends more time hashing.
 Default is 0.
+  --lhr_stability INT ...
+Set the LHR Unlock Stability value for each device.
+Lower is more stable, higher is less stable and higher hashrate.
+Default is 100.
+  --lhr_exception_reboot      Reboot the pc when an LHR exception happens on a device (device hard reset currently requires pc reboot).
   -g INT                      Ramp up miner rather than start at full speed.
   -b INT                      Cooldown period.
 0 = disabled.
 Higher value means longer time between cooldown periods. default is 0
   --nc INT                    Do not save to the config file (but still read from it).
-  --lhr_stability INT         Set LHR Unlock stability.
-Default is 100.
-0 is disable lhr unlock.
-Play with it --update_frequency INT      Output frequency in milliseconds.
+  --update_frequency INT      Output frequency in milliseconds.
 Default is 15000.
   --avg_hr_ms INT             Hashrate averaging window.
 Longer is more stable hashrate reporting.
 Default is 30000.
   --cpu_validate INT          Validate solutions on cpu before sending to pool.
+  --hide_disabled_devices     Do not log devices that are disabled.
   --test INT                  Test mine.
 Useful for setting up overclocks.
   --http_enabled INT          Enable or disable HTTP API.
 0 = disabled, 1 = enabled Default is enabled.
   --http_address TEXT         Set IP address for HTTP API to listen on.
 Default is 0.0.0.0.